I own nothing.

 Abrielle slowly fell back to the ground.
 When her feet touched the floor, she appeared to regain control of her body and stumbled as she regained her footing.
 She quickly composed herself and looked to the person closest to her.
 "What did I say?"

-"Y-You s-said that-that a-a c-child will b-be b-born that will defeat an f-false immortal," replied a terrified balding man.
+"Y-You s-said that-that a-a c-child will b-be b-born that will defeat an f-false immortal," replied a terrified man seated nearest to her.

 "That is all."
 Dumbledore took hold of James's shoulder and lifted them from the memory.
 Back in the living room, James fell back into the couch as his exhaustion from the night's events finally began to take its toll.
 Dumbledore waited patiently until James collected himself.